 We also hope to build on our existing connections to area community colleges and high schools, where several Washington University humanities PhDs, who contributed to our Next Generation planning, are currently tenured teachers.
 For example, in collaboration with neighboring high schools and St. Louis Community Colleges, and in consultation with our Department of Education, we foresee the development of innovative teacher training courses that would provide PhD students with the opportunity to learn about best pedagogical practices from expert colleagues at the high school and community college level.

-We held the first competition for Curricular Innovation Grants in fall 2018, with the first round of funding awarded for summer 2019.
 Standard curricular innovation summer grants will be $7,500.
-Bridge grants, depending on the number of faculty and partners involved, will range from $10,000 to $15,000.
+Bridge grants, depending on the number of faculty and partners involved, will range from $10,000 to $20,000.
 Our goal is to fund four standard grants and eight bridge grants over the five-year period of the initiative, with the end result being at least twelve new humanities graduate courses by the fall of 2023.
 The selection committee will consist of a subcommittee of four from our Advisory Committee, as well as two experts from outside Washington University Arts & Sciences.